-With growing population, land is in short supply at many destinations.
-It is therefore important to select sites for tourism development carefully, taking account of alternative uses and the needs of the local community.
-Although use of local materials can add to quality and distinctiveness, the design and construction of tourism facilities should avoid profligate use of naturally occurring materials such as timber, stone, sand and gravel, and should take account of the capacity of local supply and competing demands.
+With a growing population, the land is in short supply at many destinations.
+It is therefore important to select sites for tourism development carefully, taking into account alternative uses and the needs of the local community.
+Although the use of local materials can add to quality and distinctiveness, the design and construction of tourism facilities should avoid profligate use of naturally occurring materials such as timber, stone, sand and gravel, and should take account of the capacity of local supply and competing demands.